Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 ### <a name="input_bandwidth_in_gbps"></a> [bandwidth\_in\_gbps](#input\_bandwidth\_in\_gbps)

-Description: (Optional) The bandwidth in Gbps.
+Description: (Optional) The bandwidth in Gbps of the circuit being created on the Express Route Port.

 Type: `number`